cBridges851/events-api/README.md

 1) Clone the project via your terminal `https://github.com/cBridges851/events-api.git`
 2) Build the project in your IDE or via your terminal `dotnet build`

 This web API can also run on Docker.
-Build the image by running this command in your terminal: `podman build --rm -t events-api:latest .` in the directory the Dockerfile is located.
+Build the image by running this command in your terminal: `docker build --rm -t events-api:latest .` in the directory the Dockerfile is located.

 ## How To Use
 1) Run the EventsAPI project in your IDE or via your terminal `dotnet run`